Future-Scholars/paperlib/README.md

 ## Introduction

 I'm a computer science PhD student.
 Conference papers are in major in my research community, which is different from other disciplines.
-Without DOI, ISBN, metadata of a lot of conference papers are hard to lookup (e.g., NIPS, ICLR etc.).
+Without DOI, ISBN, metadata of a lot of conference papers are hard to look up (e.g., NIPS, ICLR etc.).
 When I cite a publication in a draft paper, I need to manually search the publication information of it in Google Scholar or DBLP over and over again.

 **Why not Zotero, Mendely?**

-- A good metadata scraping capability is one of the core function of a paper management tool.
-Unfortunately, there is no software in this world that does this well, not even commercial software.
+- A good metadata scraping capability is one of the core functions of a paper management tool.
+Unfortunately, no software in this world does this well, not even commercial software.

 - A modern UI.
 No extra useless features.

-What we need may be: import a paper, scrape the metadata of it as accurately as possible, simply organise the library, and export it to BibTex when we are writing our own papers.
+What we need may be to: import a paper, scrape the metadata of it as accurately as possible, simply organise the library, and export it to BibTex when we are writing our papers.

 That is Paperlib.

 ## Highlights
 -   Scrape paper’s metadata with many scrapers.
-Support write your own metadata scrapers.
+Support writing your metadata scrapers.
 Tailored for many disciplines (still growing):
     - [x] **General**
         - [x] arXiv
         - [x] doi.org